These homemade muffin splits are a Kiwi-style take on classic English muffins, cooked in a pan for a soft, fluffy centre and golden crust.

 Serve the Homemade Muffin Splits:

-• As an idea, spread each muffin with some hollandaise, kīnaki tōmato (tomato chutney), hēki parai (fried eggs), noni hirikakā (chilli oil), a drizzle of extra hollandaise and puna riki (spring onions).
+- As an idea, spread each muffin with my homemade hollandaise sauce, kīnaki tōmato (tomato chutney), hēki parai (fried eggs), noni hirikakā (chilli oil), a drizzle of extra hollandaise and puna riki (spring onions).

 Store the Homemade Muffin Splits: